 If you live in a home with older plumbing, like I do, you may experience the pain in the butt of slow drains.
 Prevent clogged drains by flushing them weekly with a mixture of baking soda, salt, and vinegar.

-Add 1 cup of baking soda and 1/2 cup of salt to the drain opening.
-Then pour in 2 cups of white vinegar (another miracle household cleaner).
+Add one cup of baking soda and a half cup of salt to the drain opening.
+Then pour in two cups of white vinegar (another miracle household cleaner).
 It will make a small eruption.
-Boil about 3 cups of water while that does its magic; pour the boiling water down the drain to flush away any greasy clogs that the mixture has loosened up.
+Boil about three cups of water while that does its magic; pour the boiling water down the drain to flush away any greasy clogs that the mixture has loosened up.
 Your drains should run freely now!

-We recently featured a guest post with tips on keeping garbage disposal odors at bay by Mr. Garbage Disposal!
-Read here to learn more.
+Run a cut-up lemon or orange with a nice shake of baking in your garbage disposal to eliminate sour odors.
 A well-cleaned and maintained garbage disposal will be free of nasty smells.

 Does your kid’s closet smell like dirty gym clothes?
 Then freshen up every closet in your home by placing an opened box of baking soda someplace in the closet.
 Change it out monthly.